“grep was a private command of mine for quite a while before i made it public.” -Ken Thompson

 If we said it in the bulletin, it must be true.

 It is possible GNU grep existed in some very basic form before Mike got his hands on it.
-It is interesting to note Mike Haerkal is also the co-architect of co-architect of AMD-V, the virtualization extension for x86 CPU’s from AMD.
+It is interesting to note Mike Haerkal is also the co-architect of AMD-V, the virtualization extension for x86 CPU’s from AMD.

 If you have interesting bits of grep’s history to share, I would be more than happy to hear and add to this post.